DogepartyXDP/Documentation/Developers/API.md

 ###subassets

-See the [Counterparty protocol specification](../protocol_specification#subassets) for what constitutes a valid subasset name.
+See the [Dogeparty protocol specification](../protocol_specification#subassets) for what constitutes a valid subasset name.
 Examples:

 - "PIZZA.X"